5.5.1 Using "zero-copy"

 ros2 pkg create --build-type ament_cmake hbmem_pubsub

-Run the following command to create a msg directory to store the custom message file.
+Run the following commands to create a msg directory for storing your custom message file:

 cd ~/dev_ws/src/hbmem_pubsub